noporpoise/msg-pool/README.md

 License
 -------

 Public Domain.
 No warranty.
+You may use this code as you wish without restrictions.
 There are probably some bugs.

 Please open an issue on github with ideas, bug reports or feature requests.